 Ten drawings were on display during the exhibition in the Palazzo Corsini ballroom and gathered into a catalogue with an introduction by Antonio Natali, former director of the Uffizi Gallery.

 The drawings are inspired by the works of Giambologna that, over the centuries, have been removed from their home in the “Fonte della Fata Morgana” and lost.
 These include, in primis, the “large mask” of Medusa, originally housed in the outside niche, from which travellers could draw water; the coat of arms of the Medici family and the Toson d’Oro (Golden Fleece) of Cosimo I, Grand Duke of Tuscany; and the sun of the “trigraph” of St. Bernardine of Siena (the choice of this saint is clearly tied to the name of the patron, Bernardo Vecchietti).

 “Our hope is to be able to create in the original size a ‘new’ image of Medusa among those made by Toffolini—and selected by a special jury—and then put it in the place conceived for it, to welcome and refresh travellers in this corner of the Tuscan countryside.”

-Finally, in support of the “GIAMBOLOGNA AND MORGAN LE FAY” fund-raising initiative, master goldsmith Paolo Penko – together with his sons Alessandro and Riccardo – will create by hand, following the age-old techniques of Florentine goldsmithing, a unique piece of jewellery in a limited edition that will reproduce the bracelet sculpted on the arm of Morgan Le Fay, the proceeds of which will be donated to the fund-raising effort.
+Finally, in support of the “GIAMBOLOGNA AND MORGAN LE FAY” fund-raising initiative, master goldsmith Paolo Penko – together with his sons Alessandro and Riccardo – created by hand, following the age-old techniques of Florentine goldsmithing, some unique pieces of jewellery in a limited edition that reproduced the bracelet sculpted on the arm of Morgan Le Fay, the proceeds of which will be donated to the fund-raising effort.